bektas-sari/git-github-dersleri/README.md

 # git-github-dersleri
-# farklı bir bilgisayarda değişiklik yapıldı.
+# farklı bir bilgisayarda değişiklik yapıldı (these changes were made on a different computer)